 I wasn’t sure where to put the emphasis in the above sentence.
 Should it be “YOU will have to market your book” or “You WILL have to market your book?”

 Either way, marketing is essential to your book’s success.
-No one else is going to do it for you, unless you have the budget to hire someone to help you market your book.
-And even then, you’re going to have to be the person doing the book signings, giving the talks, encouraging libraries to take your book, schlepping your book to local indie bookstores, going to conferences and book fairs, handing out bookmarks, writing your blog posts, and the other myriad tasks that fall upon the author’s shoulders.
+No one else is going to do it for you unless you have the budget to hire someone to help you market your book.
+And even then, you’re going to have to be the person doing the book signings, giving the talks, encouraging libraries to take your book, schlepping your book to local indie bookstores, going to conferences and book fairs, handing out bookmarks, writing your blog posts, just some of the myriad tasks that fall upon the author’s shoulders.
 Incidentally, if one day you realize your dream of being published by a “real publisher,” you’ll STILL have to market your book.

 Again, if you choose to be an Indie Publisher and treat your book like a business with a budget and profit expectations, then you will know that promoting your book will have a direct impact on meeting your profit goals.